-Mediterranean Orzo Salad is great warm or cold, and is the perfect side to serve with grilled chicken, fish, or steak.
+This is the perfect side to serve with grilled chicken, fish, or steak.
 Totally addicting, too, so grab a fork and a friend and get ready to dig in!

 Start the Mediterranean Orzo Salad with 6oz orzo, which is pasta that kind of looks like rice.
 It’s a great little cut for side dishes!
 Cook the orzo in salted, boiling water until al dente, then drain and set aside to cool off for a bit.